syuvivida/DM/miniAOD/README.md

 scramv1 b

-cmsRun my.py ## You need to replce input miniAOD files with your own
+cmsRun my.py ## You need to replace input miniAOD files with your own

 ### For commit later
 git add xxxx